 That is a very pretentious and ignorant statement.

-YOU were probably given luxuries in life that you don’t even consider “luxuries” that helped keep you 1 step ahead of others.
+We were probably given luxuries in life that we don’t even consider “luxuries” that helped keep you 1 step ahead of others.
 The color of your skin is a luxury.
 Your last name or gender is a luxury.
-A loving parent, even if it’s just ONE is a luxury.
+A loving parent, even if it’s just one is a luxury.